I'm writing a blog post series about preparing technical talks; the introduction is available here.

 - I've practiced the subject professionally in the recent past

 I love Vim; learning this 25-year-old text editor changed my career.
 I went all-in on Vim three years ago and have translated my passion into organizing the Vim Chicago Meetup.
 And, I also love React.js.
-React is my tool of choice for building exceptional user experiences.
+React is my tool of choice for the frontend.

-Like any language or framework, creating React.js code in Vim has layers ranging from barely-getting-it-done to flow state.
+Like any language or framework, creating React.js code in Vim has layers of efficiency ranging from barely-getting-it-done to flow state.

 It takes work to build your Vim into the perfect React.js development environment.
-Writing React.js code professionally means that I relentlessly seek that perfection.
+Writing React.js code professionally means that I seek that perfection.
 What mappings, plugins, and workflow hacks can I use to get there?
-It's a deep subject that I care about.
-This is the most important trait of a good talk.
+It's a subject that I care about, and that's is the most important trait of a good talk.

-An idea that's covered in Speaking.io is that
+An idea that's explored in Speaking.io is that

 aspirational talks, i.e.–